cliffordlab/cliffordlab.github.io/ethics.md

 the last reference they wrote for you (if they shared it), and ask them if they would like you to highlight anything in your CV that directly pertains to the application.
-If you can’t identify this information yourself then you are not going to fare well in the interview.
+If you can’t identify this information yourself, then you are not going to fare well in the interview.

 ## Disclaimer